Continuous wavelet analysis of matter clustering using the Gaussian-derived wavelet: Methods of continuous wavelet analysis

 By integrating equation~(\ref{eq:wt&smoothedfield}) with respect to $w$, we get the single integral inverse transform as shown below,

-where the integral constant $C$ is equal to $\lim_{w\to 0}f_{\rm s}(w,x)$.
+where the integral constant $C$ is equal to $f_{\rm s}(w=0,x)$, and generally $C=0$ for, say, the density contrast field of the Universe.
 Compared with the usual reconstruction formula for the CWT found in most wavelet literatures, e.g. \citet{Addison2017}, our reconstruction formula defined by equation~(\ref{eq:inverse_cwt}) is much easier to compute numerically and generalize to integrations of higher dimensions.